 For boats equipped with a bow thruster or a bow windlass, there is also a heavy auxiliary battery main switch.
-For the location of this and other switches, see 4.2.1 Electrical system on page 32
+For the location of this and other switches, see Electrical system.

 The design drawing of the boat's electrical system is presented in Appendix II.
 The main switch is located under aft seat.
 In the main switch panel are direct supply switches for critical equipment and main switches for the start batteries, the service battery and the Aux battery.